 Phi Kappa Phi, 1989

-What Would Jesus Read?: Scenes of Religious Reading and Writing in 20th-Century America, book ms. under contract with University of North Carolina Press.
+What Would Jesus Read?: Popular Religious Books and Everyday Life in 20th-Century America, book in production at University of North Carolina Press.

 Hard-Boiled: Working-Class Readers and Pulp Magazines.
 Philadelphia: Temple UP, 2000.